Miguel Berchelt: Berchelt vs. Román

-Whilst a deal was being finalized for the Berchelt-Román fight, it was said that HBO, who had showcased both boxers recent fights, would likely not broadcast the fight as there was interest from Showtime, ESPN+ and DAZN.
+Whilst a deal was being finalized for the Berchelt vs. Miguel Román (60-12, 47 KOs) fight, it was said that HBO, who had showcased both boxers recent fights, would likely not broadcast the fight as there was interest from Showtime, ESPN+ and DAZN.
 On 24 August it was announced that ESPN+ had picked up the fight, to take place on 3 November 2018 in either Los Angeles or Texas.
 The Don Haskins Center in El Paso, Texas was later confirmed as the venue.
+Román became the mandatory after defeating Orlando Salido in December 2017.
+For the fight, Román trained with Rudy Hernandez and revealed they were doing high level sparring aiming to stop Berchelt.
+Both weighed under the limit at 129.6 pounds.
+Heading into the fight, despite promoting neither boxer, Bob Arum said the fight would be a candidate for ‘Fight of the Year.’
+The fight was Román 's third attempt at winning a world title.
+The previous two attempts were unsuccessful at lower weights.

+The fight delivered as expected, in front of 5,420 fans, as Berchelt made a successful fourth defence scoring a 9th round TKO win against Román after dropping him twice.
+The boxers fought a phonebooth style for the first five rounds.
+Both trading shots in the inside.
+The first knockdown came in round 6 following a right hand.
+Román did well to just beat the count and was dropped again as the round ended after Berchelt applied constant pressure.
+The fight became one-sided after round 6 with Berchelt continuing to land shots.
+Referee Jon Schorle saw enough and decided to halt the fight with only 2 seconds remaining in round 9, giving Berchelt the win.
+Berchelt credited Román for his bravery and said the fight was his toughest title defence.

 Berchelt vs. Vargas II

-Berchelt to face the former WBC super featherweight champion Francisco Vargas in his fifth title defense.
+Berchelt was scheduled to face the former WBC super featherweight champion Francisco Vargas in his fifth title defense.
 Vargas was ranked #1 by the WBC at super featherweight.
 The bout was a rematch of their 28 January 2017 meeting, which Berchelt won by an eleventh-round knockout.
 The rematch was scheduled for 11 May 2019, for the undercard of the Emanuel Navarrete and Isaac Dogboe II WBO super bantamweight title bout.
 The card was broadcast by ESPN and took place at the Tucson Convention Center in Arizona.
 Berchelt justified his role as the betting favorite, as he won the fight by a sixth-round stoppage.
 He dominated the bout from the opening bell, with Vargas finding no success, which prompted his corner to retire their fighter at the end of the sixth round.
-Bercelt out-landed Vargas almost 2-to-1, landing 293 total punches to Vargas' 142.
+Berchelt out-landed Vargas almost 2-to-1, landing 293 total punches to Vargas' 142.